ElynnWeijland/SixthSenseAgents2/infra/policies/README.md

 This unified approach replaces multiple complex scripts with one simple, powerful solution.

-> **✅ Recently Updated**: Fixed Azure CLI budget creation issues - the script now uses the correct `create-with-rg` command and proper parameter formatting for reliable budget deployment.
+> **✅ Recently Updated**: Fixed Azure CLI budget creation issues and **implemented working email notifications** - the script now reliably creates budgets with automated email alerts at 80% and 100% thresholds.

 ## �️ What Gets Protected